How to Install & Use Chromium OS on Raspberry Pi? (FydeOS)

 As you might see this name on GitHub, I will explain directly.

-FydeOS (previously known as Flint OS), is the name of the Chinese team that is working on Chromium OS.
+FydeOS (formerly known as Flint OS), is the name of the team from China working on Chromium OS.
+So all the repositories are named like this because it’s the developers’ name.

 It’s not a big deal for us.
 If you want, you can look at their website to get more details about the exact differences between everything, but the idea is that it’s the best way for us to download a Chromium OS image, pre-made for Raspberry Pi.